Functional Shoulder Instability

 • Reduced confidence using the arm

-Symptoms may worsen during serving, throwing, swimming, gym work, lifting, or repeated reaching.
+• Symptoms during serving, throwing, swimming, lifting, or repeated reaching

 Is Functional Shoulder Instability Serious?

-Functional shoulder instability is not always serious, but it should not be ignored if the shoulder keeps slipping, feels unreliable, or becomes painful with normal activity.
-Early assessment can help identify whether the problem is mainly muscular control, joint laxity, or an associated structural injury that needs closer review.
+Functional shoulder instability is not always serious, but you should not ignore repeated slipping, giving way, painful clicking, or loss of confidence with normal activity.
+These symptoms may suggest poor muscle control, joint laxity, or an associated structural injury that needs closer review.

 How Is Functional Shoulder Instability Diagnosed?